IdahCollin/future/README.md

-# The Future - My niece's first site
+# My niece's first site

 Kids are our future.
 I prepped a playground for my niece to help her create her first site.
 Maybe that's something all girls, 10 years of age, should have the opportunity to do in order to strengthen the equality in tech? ❤️